Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

 ### Navigation Using Links

 The most common way to navigate to different URLs is using anchor elements with `Html.a` and setting their `href` attribute to the desired destination.
-However, since this is a single page application, the routes have to be *formatted* to properly include the hash sign, for that we use the `Router.format` function which is overloaded function that takes in the segments of the URL you wish to construct and it formats it correctly for you.
+However, since this is a single page application, the routes have to be *formatted* to properly include the hash sign, for that we use the `Router.format` function which is an overloaded function that takes in the segments of the URL you wish to construct and it formats it correctly for you.
 Here is an example that extends the sample application with links to navigate from one page to another:
 ```fsharp {highlight: ['12-16', '18-22']}
 let render (state: State) (dispatch: Msg -> unit) =
   let activePage =